Gottfried Brockmann: Career

 In the early 1930s, he was a member of the board of the "Rheinische Sezession", which emerged from the Young Rhineland.
 In 1932, he married sculptor Marianne Reunert.
 He started teaching the foundation courses at Düsseldorf Art Academy, after graduation in 1932.

 As the National Socialists gained power in 1933, during this time Brockmann joined the German Communist Party (KPD).
 The Düsseldorf Art Academy director Walter Kaesbach was removed from his office by the National Socialists.
 Brockmann disagreed with the National Socialists changes, he resisted and spoke out against the replacement director, he was threatened.
 Eventually he and his wife fled, moving to Berlin to stay with his parents in hiding.
 While in Berlin, he worked at the United State Schools of Fine and Applied Arts (German: Vereinigten Staatsschulen für Freie und Angewandte Kunst), teaching art conservation courses.

 From 1942 to 1945, Brockmann joined the German military during World War II, and the Nazi regime.
 In 1946, he was released after being captured by the American military.

 After World War II, Brockmann settled in Hof an der Saale and ran a book publishing company.
-In 1952, the Brockmann family moved to Kiel, Germany; first working as a cultural advisor to the city and later teaching at Muthesius Art Academy.
+In 1952, the Brockmann family moved to Kiel, West Germany; first working as a cultural advisor to the city and later teaching at Muthesius Art Academy.